 First out the box is INXS’ 7″ single “Need You Tonight”, b-sided w/ “Move On”.
 This is Mercury catalogue number 872 214-7 for anyone who might be interested.
 It was released in 1987 and was one of the first singles I ever bought, although I couldn’t say where from – highly likely to have been HMV in Cambridge, but I don’t remember buying it.
 The A-side of my copy is inscribed with the legend ‘Bunda Utopia’.

-Listening to it again, there is still a lot to enjoy.
-Back then, perhaps it was the Van Halen-meets-Huey Lewis and the News keyboard interjections, or the basic rock’n'roll chug, or the fact that I could identify more with the lyrics at that stage of my life – entering a more-rebellious (for me) stage in my teens, I was of course keen on the idea of ‘moving on’ from all the things in my life that were shit (or at least seemed so at the time).
+There’s still a lot to enjoy about “Move On”.
+Back then, perhaps it was the Van Halen-meets-Huey Lewis and the News keyboard interjections, or the basic rock’n’roll chug, or the fact that I could identify more with the lyrics at that stage of my life – entering a more-rebellious (for me) stage in my teens, I was of course keen on the idea of ‘moving on’ from all the things in my life that were shit (or at least seemed so at the time).
 Whatever it was, I’ve still got a lot of time for the b-side and it of course makes me nostalgic for the days when you got the song you wanted when you bought a single, but quite often you were more delighted with the surprise on the reverse.
 The next single out of the box is very much the same – more on that soon…